Louise Glück – O jardim

 ele quer ir até o fim,

-continuar a tarefa —
+permanecer na tarefa —

-Olhe para ela, tocando sua face
+Olhe para ela, tocando o rosto dele

-para obter uma trégua, seus dedos
+para fazer as pazes, seus dedos

-gelados pela chuva de primavera;
+frios pela chuva de primavera;

 mesmo aqui, mesmo no início do amor,